wix-incubator/redraft/README.md

       strategy: linkStrategy,
       // component - a callback as with other renderers
       // decoratedText a plain string matched by the strategy
+      // if your decorator depends on draft-js contentState you need to provide convertFromRaw in redraft options
       component: ({ children, decoratedText }) => <a href={decoratedText}>{children}/>,
     }
   ],